Jay-shm/HACKINDIA2025-SPARK-3--BLOCK-CODERS/README.md

-Here is the updated README with the project logo:

 # Decentralized Payments Gateway

 ![Decentralized Payments Gateway](https://github.com/Jay-shm/HACKINDIA2025-SPARK-3--BLOCK-CODERS/raw/master/Logo)

 ## 📜 Description
+Have you heard of RazorPay?
+Yes, a multibillion-dollar startup.
+We acknowledge that it only allows debit cards, credit cards, and UPI, and the main worry is that it is CENTRALIZED (Shocked sounds playing).
+This is why we decided to create something to express our love of cryptocurrency.

-This is a completely decentralized payments interface that allows crypto payers to pay a merchant using a wide range of blockchains, including EVM-based ones like Base, Optimism, Ethereum mainnet, etc. The app then stores the payment in a wallet and displays the total earnings to the merchant using a dashboard.
-The backend uses Node.js, the ethers library, and Solidity.
-The frontend is developed using TypeScript and includes a Wallet Connect option.
+This is a truly decentralized payments interface that enables crypto payers to pay a merchant using a variety of blockchains, including EVM-based ones such as Base, Optimism, Ethereum mainnet, and others.
+The program then keeps the payment in a wallet and shows the merchant the total earnings via a dashboard.
+This application was created using Node.js, the Ethers library, and Solidity.
+This application eliminates the hassle of verifying each transaction individually, displays a nice UI and gives retailers a more favorable attitude on cryptocurrency-based payment methods.

 ## 🚀 Installation